 Mixed use blocks, which serve many functions in San Francisco and support a broad array of commercial and light industrial activities as well as provide housing, often present ambiguous cases for RPP.
-Blockfaces with ground floor commercial uses, many of which have residents above, are typically ineligible for RPP; however, in some cases residents on such blockfaces can petition for inclusion in adjacent RPP areas.19 Regardless of the ratio of commercial uses to residences on such mixed use blockfaces, during business hours residential parking does not take priority over commercial parking (See Appendix A).
+Blockfaces with ground floor commercial uses, many of which have residents above, are typically ineligible for RPP; however, in some cases residents on such blockfaces can petition for inclusion in adjacent RPP areas.
+Regardless of the ratio of commercial uses to residences on such mixed use blockfaces, during business hours residential parking does not take priority over commercial parking (See Appendix A).
 RPP encourages long-term on-street parking by residents, which is in direct conflict with the needs of commerce for parking availability.

 To improve the effectiveness of RPP as a parking management tool, the SFMTA may also exercise its ability to administratively create, expand, or reform RPP areas.
-The petitionbased RPP process has, in some cases, led to disjointed areas that do not always align
+The petition-based RPP process has, in some cases, led to disjointed areas that do not always align submitted to Transportation Engineering.

 Sustainable Streets.
 To apply for the establishment of a new permit area in a neighborhood the proposed block(s) must be contiguous to each other and must contain a minimum of one mile of street frontage.
-A petition signed by at least 250 households (one signature per household) in the proposed area must be submitted to Transportation Engineering.18 For example, the residential streets between the commercial corridors of Mission Street and Valencia with the goals of RPP or broader parking and transportation goals.
-In such cases or where proactive planning for future developments would help to improve the effectiveness of this parking management tool, SFMTA can go through a public process to create, expand, or reform RPP areas.
+A petition signed by at least 250 households (one signature per household) in the proposed area must be submitted to Transportation Engineering.

+18 For example, the residential streets between the commercial corridors of Mission Street and Valencia Street.